Skip to content

 Credentialing is a term for a process that consists of two parts, credentialing and privileging.
 Credentialing is the verification of competency, as demonstrated by education, training, licensing and work experience.
 Privileging is the granting of approval for a healthcare provider to perform certain procedures based on the demonstration of competency.

+Medical credentialing is a market-driven process that seeks to maintain standards of quality in the medical community for the benefit of patients.
+The process involves direct contact with primary sources for the verification of a healthcare provider’s qualifications.
+The credentialing authority (called a Credentials Verification Organization or CVO) will contact the university where the provider received their degree in medicine, had their training, and did their residency, to confirm their credentials.
 They will also contact certification boards and licensing agencies to verify licenses and specialty certificates.
 Hospitals and other employers can provide confirmation of work history.
 Credentialing is important for all new hires, but it is performed at regular intervals even after hiring to conform to the standards of regulatory and accrediting organizations, like The Joint Commission (TJC), The Centers for Medicare and Medicaid Services (CMS), and the National Committee for Quality Assurance (NCQA).

+Medical credentialing provides quality assurance to the medical industry, which benefits all parties involved.
+Hospitals and clinics can be confident that the staff they hire will provide care at the standards demanded of them.
+Insurance companies have an incentive to keep their costs down and therefore prefer to ensure only those professionals who demonstrate sufficient competence to practice medicine.
 Practitioners benefit from medical credentialing because once they receive privileges to accept clients from insurance companies, they can expand the number of patients who have access to them.
 Finally, patients get perhaps the greatest benefit of all, the knowledge that the medical industry is maintaining rigorous standards to ensure that the health care that patients receive is of the highest quality.
+The advantages of medical credentialing are that it maintains confidence in the quality of the medical professions, minimizes medical errors and keeps costs down.
+This system makes sure that everyone is better off.

 Medical credentials are required for a variety of healthcare providers, including: